-Torsion of the testicular appendages is considered to be the most common causes of acute scrotal pain in prepubertal children and may even be the single most prevalent cause of pediatric orchalgia It should, therefore, be included in the differential for any male presenting with an acute scrotum but especially in the pediatric age group.
-There are two testicular appendages which can twist and become symptomatic: the appendix testis and the appendix epididymis.
+Torsion of the testicular appendages is considered to be the most common cause of acute scrotal pain in prepubertal children and may even be the single most prevalent cause of pediatric orchalgia.
+It should, therefore, be included in the differential for any male presenting with an acute scrotum but especially in the pediatric age group.
+There are two testicular appendages that can twist and become symptomatic: the appendix testis and the appendix epididymis.

-The appendix epididymis is a vestigial Wolffian (mesonephric) duct remnant and is present in 22 to 28% of testes.
+The appendix epididymis is a vestigial Wolffian (mesonephric) duct remnant and is present in 22% to 28% of the testes.
 When present, it occurs along the head of the epididymis.
 It is sometimes considered to be a detached efferent epididymal duct.

 The affected testicle is often found to be "high riding" in testicular torsion but not in a torsed testicular appendage.

 Radionuclide imaging of the scrotum would demonstrate a "hot dot" sign at the site of the torsed testicular appendage but is useful only if the symptoms and torsion have been present for at least 5 hours.
 Even after 5 hours, this sign is only found in about 45% of patients ultimately found to have a torsed testicular appendage.
 For these reasons, ultrasound imaging is usually the preferred option for the initial evaluation of all acute scrotal pathologies.

 If the patient is having voiding symptoms such as dysuria, urgency, or frequency, it will also be important to obtain a urinalysis with culture.

 Torsion of a testicular appendage is generally a self-limiting condition and, as such, most cases receive conservative therapy.
 Conservative management includes bed rest, scrotal elevation, ice, nonsteroidal anti-inflammatory drugs, and analgesics.
 The inflammation and pain usually resolve within one week.